-If your Agent is the latest version, upgrade Docker directly.
+If your Agent is in the latest version, upgrade Docker daemon in the following ways:

-Click Upgrade Directly to enter the Docker Engine upgrading process.
+Click Upgrade Directly to enter the Docker Engine upgrade process.

 Back up Snapshot before Upgrade

-It is recommended that you back up the snapshot before upgrading Docker, so that you can recover Docker if a fault occurs during the upgrade process.
+We recommend that you back up the snapshots before upgrading Docker daemon.
+In this way, you can recover Docker daemon by using the snapshots if an error occurs during the upgrade process.

-Click Back up Snapshot before Upgrade, and then the system will call the ECS OpenApI to take snapshots of the nodes in the cluster.
+Click Back up Snapshot before Upgrade, and then the system calls the Elastic Compute Service (ECS) API to take snapshots of the cluster nodes.

-Taking snapshots may take some time.
-After all snapshots are taken, the system enters the Docker Engine upgrading process automatically.
+Backing up snapshots might take some time.
+Wait until the snapshots are backed up, and then the system automatically enters the Docker Engine upgrade process.

-If the system fails to take the snapshot, the Continue and Quit buttons become available.
-You can click Continue to enter the Docker Engine upgrading process, or click Quit to give up the upgrade.
+If the snapshots failed to be backed up, click Continue to enter the Docker Engine upgrade process, or click Quit to give up the upgrade.

-At this point, return to the Cluster list page and you can see that the cluster operated just now is in the Docker-Engine is upgrading status.
-This may take a while as container data will be backed up during the upgrade of the Docker Engine.
+Return to the Cluster List page and you can see that the cluster you upgraded the Docker daemon is in the Docker-Engine is upgrading status.
+This might take a while as container data will be backed up during the upgrade of the Docker Engine.